google_counter

 Aquablation in Germany: a promising prostate pathologies treatment

-Benign prostatic hyperplasia is one of the most common urological conditions in men, especially aged 50 and older.
+Benign prostatic hyperplasia (BPH) is one of the most common urological conditions in men, especially those aged 50 and older.
 The number of cases of BPH is rapidly increasing worldwide.
 According to the data published in The Lancet, the distribution of the disease according to age is as follows: 8% in their 40s, 50% in their 60s, and 80% in their 80s.
-Aquablation therapy is emerging as a modern alternative in the treatment of benign prostatic hyperplasia (BPH), showing favorable results when compared to the traditional transurethral resection of prostate (TURP).
+As treatment options evolve, Aquablation therapy has emerged as a promising modern alternative to conventional approaches.
+Clinical evidence demonstrates favorable outcomes when aquablation therapy compared to the gold standard transurethral resection of prostate (TURP), positioning this innovative technique as a significant advancement in benign prostatic hyperplasia treatment.

 BPH: conventional treatment methods

-Until recently, the standard of surgical treatment for BPH was transurethral resection of the prostate.
-The procedure involves the removal of the prostate with a special instrument called a rectoscope.
+Until recently, the standard of surgery for BPH was transurethral resection of the prostate.
+The surgical procedure involves the removal of the prostate with a special instrument called a rectoscope.
 The instrument is passed through the urethra into the bladder, whereas a wire attached to the resectoscope helps to remove prostate tissues.
 Local blood vessels are sealed with an electric current.
 Full recovery commonly takes up to 3 weeks.
 This procedure is used when medications no longer work.
-TURP was considered to be the best method until recently.
-Nevertheless, thanks to advances in medicine, there are even more innovative techniques, in particular, the aquablation procedure.
+Transurethral resection of the prostate was considered to be the best method until recently.
+Nevertheless, thanks to advances in treatment, there are even more innovative techniques, in particular, the aquablation procedure.

-Aquablation of the prostate is an innovative, minimally invasive surgery designed mainly to treat benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate gland.
-The core principle of this procedure revolves around the use of robotically controlled high-velocity heat-free waterjets.
+Aquablation of the prostate is an innovative, minimally invasive surgery designed mainly for the treatment of benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate gland.
+The core principle of this minimally invasive surgical procedure revolves around the use of robotically controlled high-velocity heat-free waterjets.
 These waterjets, guided by real-time ultrasound imaging, lead to selective destruction of prostate tissues while preserving other structures (blood vessels, capsule).
 Such a controlled intervention assists in the precise and safe removal of the prostate tissues, resulting in unblocked urine flow.

-The primary reasons aquablation demonstrates growing popularity in Germany are:
+The primary reasons the aquablation procedure demonstrates growing popularity in Germany are:

 • Precision – the combination of robotic technology and live imaging ensures high accuracy during the procedure.